 27: This competition is only open to residents of New Zealand.

-28: By entering this competition, entrants agree that MET and Capital E may: (i) showcase their films, including the remade version of the winning films, or any part thereof, on the Roxy5 website, at the Roxy Cinema and may be screened as part of the Capital E National Arts Festival in 2019 plus at any other media in connection - therefore ; (ii) use their names, likenesses, photographs, voices, sounds and/or biographical information and films, or any part thereof, for advertising, publicity and promotional purposes without additional compensation
+28: By entering this competition, entrants agree that MET may: (i) showcase their films, or any part thereof, on the Roxy5 website, at the Roxy Cinema, national and international film festivals, and may be screened as part of any Capital E National Arts Festival plus at any other media in connection - therefore ; (ii) use their names, likenesses, photographs, voices, sounds and/or biographical information and films, or any part thereof, for advertising, publicity and promotional purposes without additional compensation.

-The entrant agrees that MET and Capital E shall not be liable for any claims, costs, liabilities, damages, expenses and losses arising out of (i) MET and Capital E's use of the film; (ii) the entrant's participation in the competition; (iii) technical failures of any kind including but not limited to problems or delays arising from software or equipment malfunctions or computer viruses; (iv) any events outside MET and Capital E's reasonable control.
-Nothing in this clause shall be construed to exclude or limit MET and Capital E's liability for death or personal injury caused by negligence or any other liability which by law cannot be excluded or limited.
+29: The entrant agrees that MET shall not be liable for any claims, costs, liabilities, damages, expenses and losses arising out of (i) MET use of the film; (ii) the entrant's participation in the competition; (iii) technical failures of any kind including but not limited to problems or delays arising from software or equipment malfunctions or computer viruses; (iv) any events outside MET reasonable control.
+Nothing in this clause shall be construed to exclude or limit MET liability for death or personal injury caused by negligence or any other liability which by law cannot be excluded or limited.

 30: This Agreement shall be governed by and construed in accordance with New Zealand law and the parties submit to the exclusive jurisdiction of the courts of New Zealand.